SemiAccurate: Notable stories

 In February 2010, SemiAccurate ran a story on the yet to be released, "Fermi", microprocessor from Nvidia, which called the chip, "Hot, Slow, Late and Unmanufacturable."

-In August 2010, a tip off from a reader helped SemiAccurate to cover Sony admitting to defective graphics chips in some of its laptops.
-News organization IDG credited SemiAccurate for first reporting the story.
+In August 2010, SemiAccurate broke a story related to Sony's admitting to defective graphics chips in some of its laptops.

 In May 2011, SemiAccurate published a story on Apple dropping Intel from its laptop line within a few years.
 This story was covered by a large number of U.S.-based as well as international news organizations.
 ZDNet and Barron's both weighed in on the validity of the story.

 In June 2011, SemiAccurate published a story detailing the scandal that led AMD, Nvidia, and VIA to leave Intel as the lone semiconductor design company in the BAPCo consortium.
 In response, Nigel Dessau, Chief Marketing Officer of AMD, published a blog titled "Voting for Openness" shortly after this story went up, and explained AMD's side of the story.

 In August 2011, SemiAccurate published two stories, one covering the specifications of Nvidia's unreleased mobile graphics line up, and another covering the specifications of AMD's (one of Nvidia's direct competitors) unreleased mobile graphics line up.
 Softpedia, VR-Zone, TweakTown, and the Tom's Hardware Forum all credited SemiAccurate for leaking these specifications.